ITArchitect111/IT-Networking-DHCP-VLAN-Telephony-/README.md

 ## How to Use
 1. Open the `.pkt` file using **Cisco Packet Tracer**.
-2. Load the CLI configuration files if needed.
+2. Check Network devices if they have DHCP, VLANs, and Telephony.
-3. Observe the IP addressing via DHCP and VLAN separation.
+3. Analyze the Topology and try to ping each devices.
 4. Test communication via IP Phones across the network.

 ---